UNDP is addressing governance issues in China by working to make the country’s system more inclusive and more responsive to the public.

 Rule of Law

 UNDP also works to support legal and judicial reforms that expand and strengthen the rule of law in China.
 UNDP and the Supreme People's Court recently reaffirmed their ties to continue UNDP's work in this sector, which has already lasted more than three decades.
-At present, work is underway to begin research into the arrangements after China retires the 're-eduction through labour' system.
+UNDP has conducted research on arrangements after China retires the 're-eduction through labour' system.
 Today UNDP provides international experience and policy advisory support to meet demand for access to justice and the rule of law in China, particularly among poor and vulnerable groups, including women and ethnic minority groups and marginalized social groups.
 For example, further attention is given to the rights and related policies for the Lesbian, Gay, Bisexual and Transgender community and people living with HIV.

 Winning against Pollution